pgEdge/cli/docs/functions/db-test-io.md

     ./pgedge db test-io -

 ## DESCRIPTION
-    Use the 'fio' Flexible IO Tester on pg data directory
+    Use the 'fio' Flexible IO Tester on pg data directory.